telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

 # Telerik.Web.UI.RadButton

 RadButton control provides the features, that ASP.NET: Button, ImageButton, LinkButton, RadioButton and CheckBox controls have.
+            You can find information on the server API of RadButton at https://docs.telerik.com/devtools/aspnet-ajax/controls/button/server-side-programming/properties-and-events Server-Side Programming Overview.

 ## Inheritance Hierarchy